International Air Transport Association: Safety

-IATA states that safety is its number one priority.
 The main instrument for safety is the IATA Operational Safety Audit (IOSA).
 IOSA has also been mandated at the state level by several countries.
 In 2017, aviation posted its safest year ever, surpassing the previous record set in 2012.
 The new global Western-built jet accident rate became the equivalent of one accident every 7.36 million flights.
 Future improvements will be founded on data sharing with a database fed by a multitude of sources and housed by the Global Safety Information Center.
 In June 2014, the IATA set up a special panel to study measures to track aircraft in flight in real time.
 The move was in response to the disappearance without a trace of Malaysia Airlines Flight 370 on 8 March 2014.

 Simplifying the Business

 Simplifying the Business was launched in 2004.
 This initiative has introduced a number of crucial concepts to passenger travel, including the electronic ticket and the bar coded boarding pass.
 Many other innovations are being established as part of the Fast Travel initiative, including a range of self-service baggage options.

-An innovative program, launched in 2012 is New Distribution Capability.
-This will replace the pre-Internet EDIFACT messaging standard that is still the basis of the global distribution system /travel agent channel and replace it with an XML standard.
+An innovative program, launched in 2012 is New Distribution Capability (NDC).
+This will replace the pre-Internet EDIFACT messaging standard, which is still the basis of the Global Distribution System (GDS) and travel agent channel, with an XML standard.
 This will enable the same choices to be offered to high street travel shoppers as are offered to those who book directly through airline websites.
 A filing with the US Department of Transportation brought over 400 comments.